 Some young people have thoughts about suicide when first taking an antidepressant.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-You should not use desipramine if you are allergic to it, or:
+You should not use Norpramin if you are allergic to it, or:

 if you have recently had a heart attack.

-Do not use desipramine if you have used an MAO inhibitor in the past 14 days.
+Do not use Norpramin if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.
-Do not take an MAOI for at least 2 weeks after you stop taking desipramine.
+Do not take an MAOI for at least 2 weeks after you stop taking this medicine.

 a history of mental illness or psychosis;